 Title page (optional)

 Yes, the title page is technically optional, but also highly recommended.
-A title page make your proposal look clean and well-prepared.
-It also acts as the first impression of your proposal.
+A title page make your contract proposal look clean and well-prepared.
+It also acts as the first impression of your contract proposal.

 Much like a cover letter for a job application, the cover letter of your business proposal is meant to be an introduction to your business proposal.
 It should also be persuasive but to-the-point.